GlideinWMS VO Frontend Installation¶

 /etc/condor/config.d/99_local_custom.configto avoid rpmsave/rpmnew conflicts on upgrades).

-/etc/condor/certs/condor_mapfile, you will need to all DNs for each machine (userschedd, usercollector, vofrontend).
+/etc/condor/certs/condor_mapfile, you will need to add the DNs of each machine (userschedd, usercollector, vofrontend).
 Take great care to escape all special characters.
 Alternatively, you can use the

 glidecondor_addDNto add these values.